 Investigation in children

-1993 Centers for Disease Control and Prevention classification of HIV infection in adults
+1993 Centers for Disease Control (CDC) classification of HIV infection in adults

 The initial assessment should also 'stage' the disease.
 The most widely used staging system is the 1993 revision of the CDC's AIDS Surveillance Case Definition for Adolescents and Adults.
 According to this system, individuals are assigned a stage according to both a CD4 cell count category and a clinical one (eg, 'A1' or 'C2').
 The CD4 cell count categories are as follows:

 - CD4 count greater than or equal to 500 cells/mm3 or 29%.